Shanna the She-Devil: Fictional character biography

-Shanna O'Hara, Lady Plunder is the daughter of an Irish diamond miner named Gerald O'Hara.
+Shanna O'Hara, Lady Plunder is the daughter of Gerald O'Hara, a wealthy Irish diamond miner and mine owner.
 Born in Africa, she spent the majority of her childhood growing up in the jungles of Zaire.
-At the age of six, her father went to kill a rogue leopard that belonged to her mother, Patricia O'Hara.
-While hunting for the leopard, Shanna's father accidentally killed her mother.
+At the age of six, her father went to kill a rogue leopard that had belonged to her mother, Patricia O'Hara - only to then accidentally kill his wife when she tried to calm the animal.
 This traumatic incident led to Shanna's lifelong crusade against the use of firearms.
-After the incident, Shanna moved to the United States to live with relatives.
-Shanna grows up to become an accomplished Olympic athlete, specializing in competitive swimming and track and field.
-She then became a licensed veterinarian.
+With her father incapacitated by grief, Shanna moved to the United States to live with relatives.
+She grows up to become an accomplished Olympic athlete, specializing in competitive swimming and track and field, and also becomes a licensed veterinarian.

-After completing college, Shanna began to work for the Central Park Municipal Zoo in New York City as a zoologist.
-While working at the zoo, Shanna raised many animals, including a female leopard named Julani.
-During this period another shock to her system came when Julani was shot and killed by a zoo guard.
-The following day, the zoo director proposes Shanna take Julani's cubs, Ina and Biri — Yoruba names meaning "bright" and "black", respectively — to the Dahomey Reserve in Africa.
+After completing college, Shanna took a job with the Central Park Municipal Zoo in New York City as a zoologist.
+Her position allowed Shanna to raise many animals, including a female leopard named Julani.
+During this period, another shock to her system came when Julani escaped and was shot dead by an overzealous zoo guard.
+The following day, the zoo director asks Shanna take Julani's cubs, Ina and Biri — Yoruba names meaning "bright" and "black", respectively — to the Dahomey Reserve in Africa to live out the rest of their lives.

-While in Africa, Shanna becomes more attuned to nature, patrolling the jungle and living freely in the wild lands.
+Disillusioned with the human world and its cruelties, Shanna abandons her career and takes up life as a wild woman, gradually teaching herself to survive by hunting and gathering.
 She begins to wear Julani's fur pelt as a sight-and-sense cue to help with the raising of the cubs.
-In the jungle, Shanna becomes more and more at home with herself and her new native element, all the while protecting the reserve from poachers as Shanna the She-Devil.
+When poachers breach the preserve to hunt for rare animals, Shanna uses her athletic training to fight them off, an act that forges her into Shanna the She-Devil.

 During her stay in Africa, her father is kidnapped by the Mandrill.
-Shanna searches for him until the wizard Malgato kidnaps her to the Savage Land, a prehistoric jungle within Antarctica.
+Shanna searches for him until the wizard Malgato forcibly transport her to the Savage Land, a prehistoric jungle within Antarctica.
 She escapes with the help of Lord Kevin Plunder, a.k.a. the jungle lord Ka-Zar.
-Shanna returns to Africa to look for her father, and learns he was killed by the Mandrill.
+Shanna returns to Africa to look for her father and learns he was killed by the Mandrill.
 Seeking revenge, she goes to North America to aid Daredevil and Black Widow in stopping the Mandrill and Nekra's plan to overthrow the American government.